Building a new generation of leaders

-Any queries about the Jewish Care Yesod Board Foundations Program please email [email protected]
+Further information about the Jewish Care Yesod Board Foundations Program for 2023 to follow.

 Yesod opened my eyes to the complex mix of skills, personality and experience that is needed to effectively govern a NFP board and opened doors to opportunities that I could never have otherwise accessed this early on in my career.
 I’m incredibly grateful to Jewish Care for providing this opportunity to me personally and for encouraging NFP directorship in the Jewish community as a whole. - Hanna Hammerschlag, 2020 Yesod Particpant

 Training is provided to participants though Jewish Care’s partnership with The Observership Program, who have collaborated with the Australian Institute of Company Directors (AICD) and The Ethics Centre to provide a customised training program*.

 The program encompasses subject areas essential to not-for-profit governance, and participants are provided with a solid understanding of the professional duties and responsibilities of not-for-profit board directors.
 Participants will be learning about strategy and risk, the Aged Care sector and Ethics (100% attendance required).

 High profile guest speakers are invited to contribute at training sessions.

 *The training provided is a component of a wider accredited program offered by the AICD.

 - attendance at monthly Jewish Care Board Sub-Committee meetings to gain firsthand experience of governance structures and processes alongside witnessing the dynamics of board leadership on a not-for-profit board (80% attendance required);